Curves of genus two with maps of every degree to a fixed elliptic curve: Introduction

 \begin{theorem} Up to isomorphism, there are exactly twenty pairs $(C,E)$ such that \begin{enumerate} \item $C$ is a curve of genus $2$ over the complex numbers $\BC$\textup{;} \item $E$ is an elliptic curve over $\BC$\textup{;} and \item for every $n>1$ there is a map of degree $n$ from $C$ to~$E$. \end{enumerate} \end{theorem}

 Suppose $(C,E)$ is one of these twenty pairs.
-If we choose a base point $P$ on~$C$, then the set of maps from $C$ to $E$ that take $P$ to the origin of $E$ is a free $\BZ$-module of rank $4$, and the degree function is a quadratic form on this module.
+If we choose a base point $P$ on~$C$, then the set of maps from $C$ to $E$ that take $P$ to the origin of $E$ correspond by duality to embeddings of $E$ into $\Jac C$.
+These embeddings (plus the zero map) form a $\BZ$-lattice in the $\BQ$-vector space $\Hom(E,\Jac C)\otimes\BQ$, whose dimension is at most twice the rank of $\End E$.
+In our examples, we obtain $\BZ$-modules of rank~$4$, and the degree function is a quadratic form on each such module.
 The twenty pairs give rise to only four different quadratic forms on $\BZ^4$, up to isomorphism.
 These quadratic forms are

 and so in the course of proving Theorem~\ref{T:main} we will need the following result.

 \begin{proposition} Each of the quaternary quadratic forms $q_1$, $q_2$, $q_3$, $q_4$ represents every integer greater than $1$. \end{proposition}